 The triangular structure design of the KING CAMP Tent Cot strengthens the cot bed and provides stability, while the wide design allows for plenty of room to move around.

 Additionally, if you have a sleeping pad, you can easily secure it to the cot with elastic straps so it doesn't slide around, which can be very annoying when you are tucked into your sleeping bags and find yourself on the floor.
-The cot also comes with a storage bag, making it easy to transport and store.
+The tent cot also comes with a storage bag, making it easy to transport and store.

 Overall, the KING CAMP Ultralight Folding Camping Cot is a great option for anyone looking for a durable and comfortable cot.